-(a) If the question in debate contains several points, any Senator may have the same divided; but on motion to strike out and insert, it shall not be in order to move for a division of the question; but a rejection of a motion to strike out and insert one proposition shall not prevent a motion
+(a) If the question in debate contains two or more points, any Senator may have the same divided; but on motion to strike out and insert, it shall not be in order to move for a division of the question; but a rejection of a motion to strike out and insert one proposition shall not prevent a motion to strike out and insert a different proposition.

-- to strike out and insert a different proposition. - (b) Amendments of the House to a Senate bill, resolution or memorial, shall not be divisible.
+(b) Amendments of the House to a Senate a name bill, resolution or memorial, shall not be divisible.